vicuartas230/aht_technical_challenge/README.md

     ```bash
     DB_PASSWORD=<password> > .env
     ```
-- Ensure docker compose is installed in your machine.
+- Ensure docker compose is properly installed in your machine.
-- Run the command to build the image and exec the container
+- Run the command to build the image and exec the container.
     ``` bash
     docker compose build
     ```